rrhinox/bash-awesome-utils/kubernetes/awesome-k8s.md

-# ☸️ My K8s useful and awesome command line for day by day!
+# ☸️  K8s awesome command line for day by day!